 13 March 2011: At many New Mexican restaurants when an entree includes a side of, but does not necessarily showcase, enchiladas, the enchiladas are an after-thought, generally not very good.
 That’s not the case at El Bruno’s.
 While carnitas may be the starring attraction of the aforementioned Carnitas a la Mex, the enchiladas are main entree quality.
 They are engorged with cheese and topped with your choice of red, green or Christmas style chile.
 The chile won’t set off any fire alarms with its piquancy, but it’s got a good flavor.
 The beans and rice are topped with melted yellow and white Cheddar.
 Garnish includes not only the perfunctory lettuce, but large sprigs of parsley (which has wonderful flavor ameliorating qualities and should not be solely relegated to plate decoration).

-29 March 2015: My friend Larry McGoldrick, the professor with the perspicacious palate, recently took umbrage with a “top five carne adovada” list compiled on Newscastic by a culinary novice.
+29 March 2015: My dearly departed friend Larry McGoldrick, the professor with the perspicacious palate, once took umbrage with a “top five carne adovada” list compiled on Newscastic by a culinary novice.
 Larry’s own list begins with the sublime carne adovada at the incomparable Mary & Tito’s Cafe followed by the superb carne adovada at El Bruno.
 Larry describes it as “very tasty and succulent marinated pork was fork tender, and among the best in the city.”
 How can you argue with that?
 El Bruno’s carne adovada is indeed fork tender and delicious, each tender tendril of marinated pork falling apart at the press of a fork.
 My Kim enjoys the carne adovada with two fried eggs.

 16 March 2011: The “Los Burgers” menu features six half-pound burgers, including one served on a tortilla with green chile.
 Just as it’s not every great Italian restaurant that can make a decent pizza, not every great New Mexican restaurant can char-grill a decent burger.
-My frequent dining compañero Bill “Roastmaster” Resnik and I arrived at that conclusion after a couple of bites each of our burgers, both of which arrived at medium-well though we requested medium-rare and medium respectively.
+My frequent dining compañero and amigo especial Bill Resnik and I arrived at that conclusion after a couple of bites each of our burgers, both of which arrived at medium-well though we requested medium-rare and medium respectively.
 Mine was a Chaco Burger which is embellished with blue cheese crumbles, caramelized onions and chipotle mayo.
 The combination of caramelized onions and chipotle mayo is very sweet (much like a caramelized onion relish) and there weren’t enough blue cheese crumbles to provide any contrast (and I like my blue cheese breath-wrecking strong).
 If there was any bite to the chipotle, it, too, was obfuscated by the sweet caramelized onions.

 4 December 2011: Growing up in Northern New Mexico, fishing the pristine cold-water streams was a favorite pastime, but my brothers and I were pescatarian snobs.
 During camping trips into the wilderness where we subsisted solely on fish we caught, we threw back any rainbow trout which had made their way upstream from where they were stocked.
 Our taste buds craved New Mexico’s official state fish (yes, we do have one), the cutthroat trout, the most delicate and delicious of all fish you can find in the Land of Enchantment.
 Rainbow trout, we believed, were strictly for tourists and if we did take them home, we fed them to our neighbor’s chickens who pecked them to pieces and chased each other around the coop playing a combination of take-away and tackle.
 It was great fun at the time.

 4 December 2011: Thanks to a recommendation from the professor of the perspicacious palate Larry McGoldrick–or more accurately, his better half Jane who became besotted of an entree showcasing rainbow trout, my own opinion may have been forever changed.
 El Bruno’s piñon crusted rainbow trout is butterflied and pan-seared to a golden-hue then topped with a mango salsa–not enough to make the trout “fruity tasting,” but just enough to provide a light contrast to the delicate, fresh taste of the trout.
 The piñon crust is also delicate with barely a hint of the woodsy tasting nut.
-The trout is served atop a bed of fried spinach, a unique dish first created by the brilliant entrepreneur Tom Hamilton of the sublime Hamilton Chop House outside Durango.
+The trout is served atop a bed of fried spinach, a unique dish first created by the brilliant entrepreneur Tom Hamilton of the sublime Hamilton Chop House (sadly now closed) outside Durango.
 It’s served with a generous mound of red chile-dusted papitas and a garden salad (make sure you request the green chile ranch dressing).

 4 December 2011: It stands to reason that because of the pride El Bruno takes in preparing its carnitas, the fajitas would be something special and indeed they are.
 Sizzling strips of sirloin arrive at your table on a hot metal plate.
 The fajitas are served with sauteed onions and bell peppers, grated white and yellow Cheddar cheese, guacamole, lettuce, sour cream and flour tortillas.
 It’s the sirloin which stands out most because it’s a much higher quality cut than skirt steak which is typically used for fajitas.
 It’s chop house quality steak and it goes very well with whatever other ingredients you wish to use in crafting your meal.